smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/regression/automl_regression.md

 __Predicting the number of bike rentals per hour on a specific date__

-ThanoSQL provides automated machine learning (__Auto-ML__) tools.
+ThanoSQL provides automated machine learning(__Auto-ML__) tools.
 This tutorial uses Auto-ML to predict the number of bike rentals.
-ThanoSQL's Auto-ML automates the process for model development and enables data collection and storage along with machine learning model development and distribution (end-to-end machine learning pipelines) using a single language.
+ThanoSQL's Auto-ML automates the process for model development and enables data collection and storage along with machine learning model development and distribution(end-to-end machine learning pipelines) using a single language.

-__The advantages of using ThanoSQL's automated machine learning are:__
+__The advantages of using the ThanoSQL's automated machine learning are:__

 1. Implementation and deployment of machine learning solutions without extensive programming or data science knowledge
 2. Saving time and resources for deployment of development models